Israel-Gaza crisis: Pro-Palestinian rallies gather in German cities | DW | 15.05.2021

 Opposing protests were also happening in Leipzig's city center on Saturday afternoon.
 Police said that around 500 people took part in a pro-Palestinian demo, facing an estimated 200 people at a pro-Israel protest.
 A police spokesman told the dpa news agency that the atmosphere had briefly flared between the two sides, but had subsequently calmed down.

 Around 120 people also gathered in the Neukölln district of Berlin on Saturday in the early afternoon, marching to the district's town hall waving Palestinian flags.
-Police said the march passed peacefully.
+Police said some bottles and other objects were thrown at them when they attempted to break up the demo on the grounds that social distancing was not being observed.

 The rallies have been organized as Israel's bombardment of the Gaza Strip and rocket attacks against Israel by Hamas intensify.